man4ish/langgraph_bioflow/README.md

 │                                      ↓
 │                                Visualization
 └── FAIL → Re-run QC (max 3 attempts)
 ```

-Each stage is represented as a **LangGraph node**, which calls either a Nextflow workflow or a Python module.
+Each stage is defined as a **LangGraph node**, triggering either:

+* a Nextflow pipeline
+* a Python analysis module

 ---